The question of who to put down as a reference can be difficult at any point in your career, but never more so than when you’re just starting out.

 A reference related to a volunteer role can serve a similar purpose.
 If you completed a significant amount of volunteer work and are in contact with someone from the charity or project, you should consider putting them down as a reference.
 Ideally, this will be someone who had a senior role, so their statement has the weight of experience behind it.

 As a rule of thumb, you should never include relatives or partners as references.
 The same goes for your close friends.
 Your potential employer wants to hear from someone who can tell them about your work ethic and give a balanced assessment of you.

-If employers request a more personal character reference, you could put down a family friend – someone who knows you well and can give an assessment of your character, but isn’t so close to you that the employer can’t trust their opinion.
-Your personal tutor, sports coach, or the neighbour you babysat for might also be suitable, so long as you genuinely know them well.
+If employers request a more personal character reference, you could put down a family friend – someone who knows you well and can give an assessment of your character but isn’t so close to you that the employer can’t trust their opinion.
+Your academic tutor, sports coach, or the neighbour you babysat for might also be suitable, so long as you genuinely know them well.

 If the employers want a reference from anyone closer to you than this, which is very rare, they will give you specific guidelines as to who they want you to put down.
 Otherwise, avoid putting down any references that are too personal, even for a character reference.

 Having figured out your references, you can now consider whether you want to proactively give them to employers, or wait for a reference request.

 Adding references to your CV may feel like a great way to bulk it up, but it’s unnecessary.
 If your employer wants to talk to a referee, they probably have specific questions that they want to ask that a generic spiel about you being a hard worker is unlikely to answer.
 Unless the CEO of Facebook has provided a quote about how amazing you are, references on a CV are unlikely to make much impression, or even to be read by a busy recruiter.